- Taxes affect how much of your hard-earned money you get to keep.

 A key goal of tax planning is to reduce your taxable income — and your effective tax rate.
 There are a number of strategies to consider:

-- When working, deduct as much pre-tax from your gross pay as possible.
-Max out your 401(k) contributions and take advantage of company benefits such as payroll deductions for flexible spending accounts, transportation, supplemental insurance, etc.
+- When working, consider deducting as much pre-tax from your gross pay as possible.
+Additionally, consider your financial position and contribute to your 401(k) up to the maximum allowed, also remember to take advantage of company benefits such as payroll deductions for flexible spending accounts, transportation, supplemental insurance, etc.

-- Focus on long-term capital gains (gains on assets held longer than one year), which are taxed at lower rates than short-term capital gains or ordinary income.
+- Review your assets to identify potential long-term capital gains (gains on assets held longer than one year), which are taxed at lower rates than short-term capital gains or ordinary income.

-- Consider selling securities in non-qualified accounts that have had a capital loss to offset the losses against realized capital gains and up to $3,000 of an individual's ordinary income each year to lower your current tax bill.
-Please note that for investors with capital gains in the 10% and 15% tax brackets, the tax rate is 0% on long-term capital gains.
+- Consider selling securities in non-qualified accounts that have had a capital loss which may be deductible to the extent of any realized capital gains plus ordinary income of up to $3,000.
+Please note that for taxpayers whose income, along with any realized gains, puts them in the 10% or 15% ordinary tax brackets, the tax rate on long-term capital gains is 0%.
 In this scenario, recognizing losses simply to offset long-term capital gains may not be advisable since no long-term capital gains tax may be due.

 - Approach charitable giving in the most advantageous way.
 For example, you might be better off giving appreciated stock that has been held more than one year to a charity, rather than a cash donation.
 You may get a tax deduction for the full value of the asset, and an eligible charity could sell it without incurring capital gains tax on the appreciation.